DoubleML/doubleml-for-py/doc/guide/basics.rst

 OLS estimation
 ++++++++++++++

-A naive OLS regression of :math:`Y` on :math:`D` produces a significant bias.
+For comparison we run a simple OLS regression of :math:`Y` on :math:`D` and :math:`X`.
+As we will see in the following, due to the considered high-dimensional setting the variance of the unregularized OLS estimates is higher in comparison to the double machine learning estimates and therefore the estimates are also less efficient.

 .. tabbed:: Python